lazyscribe package#

 The list of artifacts in the repository.

-artifacts: list[Artifact]
+artifacts: list[Artifact]#

-filter(version: datetime | str | list[tuple[str, datetime | str | int]]) Repository[source]
+filter(version: datetime | str | Sequence[tuple[str, datetime | str | int]]) Repository[source]#

 Filter a repository.